GP2X

-The GP2X is a Linux-based handheld video game console and portable media player developed by South Korean company GamePark Holdings.
+The GP2X was a Linux-based handheld video game console and portable media player developed by South Korean company GamePark Holdings.
 It was released on November 10, 2005, in South Korea only.

-The GP2X is designed for homebrew developers as well as commercial developers.
+The GP2X was designed for homebrew developers as well as commercial developers.
 It is commonly used to run emulators for game consoles such as Neo Geo, Mega Drive/Genesis, Master System, Game Gear, Amstrad CPC, Commodore 64, NES, TurboGrafx-16, and MAME.

 Overview

 The GP2X was designed to play music and videos, view photos, and play games.
 It had an open architecture (Linux based), allowing anybody to develop and run software.
 Also, there was the possibility for additional features (such as support for new media formats) to be added in the future due to the upgradeable firmware.

 A popular use of the GP2X was to run emulators, which allows one to use software from a video game of another system on the GP2X.